'Let's think big' - Germany wants to work closely with Biden on trade, China, climate

 “After the difficult years under Donald Trump, Germany and Europe now have a historic chance to breathe new life into the transatlantic partnership and improve relations with the U.S.,” Beyer said.

-Biden will hold his first event with other leaders from the Group of Seven nations, including Merkel, in a virtual meeting on Friday to discuss the coronavirus pandemic, the world economy and dealing with China.
+Biden will hold his first event with other leaders from the Group of Seven nations, including Merkel, in a virtual meeting on Friday to discuss the coronavirus pandemic, the world economy and China relations.

 German enthusiasm for a trade deal and stronger transatlantic ties may have to contend with a more cautious approach in France, where President Emmanuel Macron has made a priority of reducing European reliance on rival superpowers.

-Beyer said that while both sides would continue to have differences on issues like Russian gas imports, this should not stop Germany and the United States from liaising closely on economic, trade, tax and climate policies.
+Beyer said while Germany and the United States would continue to have differences on issues like Russian gas imports, this should not stop them from liaising closely on economic, trade, tax and climate policies.

 “Now is the right time to put a package of trade and economic policy proposals on the agenda.
 This must include a comprehensive and ambitious free trade deal,” said Beyer, a member of Merkel’s conservative party.